 Single Session Therapy

-SST is a form of Brief Solution Focussed therapy designed to help you address, without delay, a particular difficulty you are experiencing.
+SST is a flexible approach to therapy sessions, which enables you to book appointments one at a time, as and when you need them.
+These sessions are a form of Brief Solution Focussed therapy designed to help you address, without delay, a particular difficulty you are experiencing.
 The therapist will work with you proactively to help you identify the resources you have to manage the situation and to clarify how you could move forward.
-For many students, the chance to meet quickly for a one-off session with a therapist is all they may need to support them at a difficult time.
+For many students, the chance to meet quickly for a Single Session with a therapist, at a time that they need it, is sometimes all they may need to support them at a difficult time.

 Single-Session Therapy consists of:

 Single-Session Preparation is a set of questions that will help you to think about your situation in a way that will enable you to get the most out of your time with the Therapist.
-These questions are sent to you with the offer of the 50 minute Therapy Session and you are invited to email us your responses for your Therapist to read ahead of your appointment..
-This is not a requirement of attending the Therapy Session but it would be helpful for your Therapy.
+These questions are sent to you with the offer of the 50 minute Therapy Session and you are invited to email us your responses for your Therapist to read ahead of your appointment.
+This is not a requirement of attending the Therapy Session but students are finding this helpful for them to get the most from their Therapy.

 The 50 minute Therapy Session is a face-to-face session with a therapist in quiet confidential rooms at East Park Terrace.

-You may return to SST at any time whilst you are a student here at Solent by submitting the online self-referral form.
+You can book a Single Session Therapy appointment at any time whilst you are a student here at Solent by submitting the online self-referral form.

 If SST is not appropriate you may be offered Counselling.
 Counselling can provide a quiet, safe and confidential space for you to meet with a counsellor one-to-one with whom you can build a trusting relationship.
 The counsellor will listen to you and help you reflect on and explore whatever is causing you difficulty or distress.
 They will not judge you or tell you what to do, but will enable you to develop greater self-awareness and confidence moving forward.